Flexible-Modal Face Anti-Spoofing: A Benchmark: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we establish the first flexible-modal FAS benchmark with both intra- and cross-dataset testings.
 We also provide sufficient baselines on prevalent deep models and feature fusion strategies for flexible-modal FAS.
 However, from the experimental results in Tables~\ref{tab:protocol},~\ref{tab:experiment2} and~\ref{tab:experiment3}, there are still observable performance gaps between separate and unified models in some protocols, as well as the efficiency issue (\#FLOPs).

-The study of flexible-modal FAS is still at an early stage.
-Future directions include: 1) designing more advanced unified multi-modal models and learning strategies to bridge the performance gap of separate models; 2) designing unified dynamic models to efficiently deploy in all modality scenarios; and 3) considering real-world situation when training with large-scale \textit{RGB} data but limited \textit{Depth} and \textit{IR} data.

-\textbf{Acknowledgement} This work was supported by the Academy of Finland for Academy Professor project EmotionAI, ICT 2023 project, Infotech Oulu, and the Chinese National Natural Science Foundation Projects (Grant No. 61876178, 62171309).
-The authors also acknowledge CSC–IT Center for Science, Finland, for computational resources.
+One limitation and assumption of the benchmark is that it needs all three modalities simultaneously in the training stage but RGB modality usually dominates while partial NIR and Depth modalities are missing under real-world scenarios.